Reading time: 4 min.

 At this stage, you will not see any balding forming on the hairline or scalp.
 There are no signs of receding at this stage.
 Norwood himself describes this stage as ‘minimal or no recession of the hairline’ [1].

 It’s important to remember that some hairlines are different shapes.
-At Norwood 1, your hairline may appear to be further back than another person who at the same stage.
+At Norwood 1, your hairline may appear to be further back than another person at the same stage.
 For example, you can have a widow’s peak and still be at Norwood stage 1.

 Actor Donald Glover and footballer Harry Maguire both have Norwood 1 hairlines.